ritaaktay/advent-of-code-2022/day-12/solution.md

 BFS

-Each vertex {x, y, steps}
-Start = {x: 0, y:0, steps:0}

-Queue = [Start]
-Visited = []
+queue = [{...start, steps:0}]
-Current = Start
+current = start

-While Queue.length > 0
+while queue.length > 0
-Current = Queue.shift()
+  current = queue.shift()
-If Current == End
-If Neighbour is Visitable and Not Visited add Neighbour to Queue Add Current to Visited

-No need to store the path just the number of moves!
+  if current.value == end return current.steps
+  for all neighbours
+    if neighbour is visitable and not visited add to queue mark current as visited

+BFS works for mock input but too slow for puzzle

+Can try DFS and Dijkstra
+Question: How to find shortest path in a non weighted graph
+IDEA: work from End to Start because there is only ONE valid approach to E according to the rules!

 ```